 Because the Adequate Intake for fiber is 14 grams per 1,000 calories, the daily recommended amount for men is higher based on the assumption that they are larger and need more calories than women:

 In many studies, high fiber intake versus low fiber intake could serve as a proxy for food quality.
 Carbohydrate-containing foods that are low in fiber tend to be lower quality, highly processed foods.
 Some experts postulate, therefore, that people who eat low-carb diets may not receive the same benefits from fiber as those who eat higher-carb diets.
-However, more data is needed to support this claim. ↩
+However, we are not aware of any scientific data supporting this claim. ↩

 Avocados have been found to trigger an increase in satiety hormones like PYY, GLP-1 and GIP: